Parenzana: History

 When laws of Austria-Hungary allowed constructing local narrow gauge railways, the first economical analyses of a west Istrian railway were prepared around 1880.
 In 1888 a Berlin based company Sanderop & comp, led by Peter Walderstein started to prepare project plan of the route.
 A Trieste based company of Luigi Buzzi did the same independently of Sanderop & comp.
 In 1898 a construction permit was obtained and in 1900 the TPC company was founded in Vienna, its chief was Ludovico Rizzi, then a governor of Austrian Littoral.
 The construction started the same year.
 Several contractors were assigned the construction works.
 The section between Trieste and Portorož was constructed by Butoraz and Zifer, both from Trieste, the section between Portorož and Buje was built by Filip Zupančič's company from Ljubljana, the section between Buje and Vižinada was assigned to Brunetti, List and Radl, all from Graz, and the section between Vižinada and Poreč was constructed by Pellegrini and Strohmeier, both from Vienna as well.
 On 1 April 1902 the first section between Trieste and Buje was opened.
 The other section between Buje and Poreč was opened on 15 December 1902.
 Initial plans included an extension to Kanfanar, then a rail junction of standard gauge rail lines from Divača, Pula and Rovinj (the section between Kanfanar and Rovinj is now defunct) but it was never built due to lack of funds and later due to upcoming World War I.

-The railroad brought an economic progress to towns along its route.
+The railway brought economic progress to towns along its route.
 It was mainly used to transport agricultural products (with fish and salt) to the Trieste market.
 Products of Piran's chemical industry and dimension stones from quarries in Grožnjan, Momjan, Kanegra, etc. were transported as well.
-During the World War I the railway was used to transport military and food supply for the local population.
+During the World War I the railway was used to transport military and food supplies for the local population.

 After the war and the independence of most parts of Austria-Hungary, the whole of Istria became part of the Kingdom of Italy.
 The railway was taken over by Italians, its headquarters were moved from Vienna to Pula, locomotives and personnel were brought from other parts of Italy.
 For about a decade the railway was still profitable, then the Great Depression arose and the railway could no longer compete with developing maritime, bus and automobile transport.
 The fascist regime found an excellent opportunity to further persecution of Slovene and Croatian population, forming majority of Istrian hinterland population.
-From Rome the order to abandon the railroad arrived and the last train was operated on August 31, 1935.
-This deteriorated the economic situation and forced many people to emigrate.
-The rolling stock was sold to other Italian railways, mainly to Sicily, and a legend tells that tracks were dismounted to be transported to Abyssinia, then an Italian colony, but never reached Africa as the ship sunk somewhere in the Mediterranean Sea.
+From Rome the order to abandon the railway arrived and the last train was operated on August 31, 1935.
+The economic situation deteriorated further as a result, and forced many people to emigrate.
+The rolling stock was sold to other Italian railways, mainly to Sicily, and a legend tells that tracks were dismantled to be transported to Abyssinia, then an Italian colony, but never reached Africa as the ship sank somewhere in the Mediterranean Sea.